dnsimple/dnsimple-php/README.md

 ## License

-Copyright (c) 2015-2018 Aetrion LLC.
+Copyright (c) 2015-2018 DNSimple Corporation.
 This is Free Software distributed under the MIT license.